apache/druid/docs/tutorials/tutorial-rollup.md

 Before the grouping occurs, the `FLOOR(TIME_PARSE("timestamp") TO MINUTE)` expression buckets (floors) the timestamp column of the original input by minute.

 The input rows are grouped because they have the same values for their dimension columns `{timestamp, srcIP, dstIP}`.
 The metric columns calculate the sum aggregation of the grouped rows for `packets` and `bytes`.
-The `count` metric shows how many rows from the original input data contributed to the final "rolled up" row.
+The `count` metric shows how many rows from the original input data contributed to the final rolled-up row.

 Now, consider the two events in the original input data that occur over the course of minute `2018-01-01T01:02`: